 Poor sleep is a guaranteed performance killer - and work stress the ultimate sleep disrupter.
 This month, our career columnists Alice Olins and Phanella Mayall Fine reveal their five-point plan for staying well rested and resilient

 We are living proof that to be productive at work, you need to be kind to yourself when it comes to those precious hours of shuteye.
-The launch of our book last month meant that we were not living by our usual mantras and advice: we felt jittery, we were working too late into the evening, we slept with our phones by our sides, because it was a big Step Up moment and we found it hard to chill.
-The result has been two stinking colds between us, to welcome in October and an entire week, last week, when we were woefully unproductive.
-Seriously, we sat out our computers on Wednesday and just stared at the screens.
+The launch of our book last year meant that we were not living by our usual mantras and advice: we felt jittery, we were working too late into the evening, we slept with our phones by our sides, because it was a big Step Up moment and we found it hard to chill.
+The result was two stinking colds between us and an entire week when we were woefully unproductive.
+Seriously, we sat out our computers and just stared at the screens.
 We spent four hours writing three emails and our heads hurt.

 1. HAVE SMART PHONE BOUNDARIES

 We are all constantly plugged into our phones; that flash of light, that ping.
 While it seems fun and distracting in the moment, phones impact on our sleep.
 Research says that these days, many of us spend more time tending to the needs of our phones, than we do our lovers.
 This is a dangerous game on many levels, not least because being in a close, loving relationship often aids our pursuit of overall contentment.